electricimp/imp-central-api/README.md

 ### Installation ###

-[Node.js](https://nodejs.org/en/) is required.
+[Node.js](https://nodejs.org/en/) version 8 or higher is required.
 You can download the Node.js [pre-built binary](https://nodejs.org/en/download/) for your platform, or install Node.js via [package manager](https://nodejs.org/en/download/package-manager).
 Once `node` and `npm` are installed, you need to execute the following command to set up *imp-central-api*:

 ```bash
 npm install -g imp-central-api